jnk0le/random/pipeline cycle test/README.md

 cannot dual issue wrt each other

-the bitfield/dsp instructions must be placed in younger op (slippery otherwise)
+the bitfield/dsp instructions must be placed in earlier op (slippery otherwise)

 bitfield/dsp instruction (e.g. `uxtb`,`uxtab`,`rev`) result cannot be used as index or address by load/store instructions in next cycle (1 extra cycle latency)